junxit/us-congress-code/title-16/chapter-1/sec-460ww-1.md

 ## Notes

+1 See References in Text note below.

-1 So in original.
+2 So in original.
 Probably should be followed by a period.

-2 So in original.
+3 So in original.
 The comma probably should not appear.

 ### References in Text

 This Act, referred to in subsecs. (a) and (b), is Pub.
 L. 100–534, Oct.
 26, 1988, 102 Stat.
 2699, known as the West Virginia National Interest River Conservation Act of 1987, which enacted this subchapter and sections 460m–26 to 460m–29 of this title, amended sections 460m–15 and 1274 of this title, and enacted provisions set out as notes under sections 460m–15 and 1274 of this title.
 For complete classification of this Act to the Code, see Short Title of 1988 Amendment note set out under section 460m–15 of this title and Tables.
+Sections 1, 2, 3, and 4 of this title, referred to in subsec. (a), were repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.

 ### Amendments